JeremyBearimy83/docker-dad-joke/README.md

 4) Travis pushes code to AWS EB
 5) EB builds image, deploys it.

+Drawback of this is we don't want EB to build image, it's primary function is to serve the website.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts